MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Self-Supervision; Autoencoders.
   - <details><summary>Digest</summary> This paper shows that masked autoencoders (MAE) are scalable self-supervised learners for computer vision.
 Our MAE approach is simple: we mask random patches of the input image and reconstruct the missing pixels.
 It is based on two core designs.
 First, we develop an asymmetric encoder-decoder architecture, with an encoder that operates only on the visible subset of patches (without mask tokens), along with a lightweight decoder that reconstructs the original image from the latent representation and mask tokens.
 Second, we find that masking a high proportion of the input image, e.g., 75%, yields a nontrivial and meaningful self-supervisory task.

+- Learning in High Dimension Always Amounts to Extrapolation. [[paper]](https://arxiv.org/abs/2110.09485)
+  - Randall Balestriero, Jerome Pesenti, Yann LeCun.
+  - Key Word: Interpolation and Extrapolation.
+  - <details><summary>Digest</summary> The notion of interpolation and extrapolation is fundamental in various fields from deep learning to function approximation.
+Interpolation occurs for a sample x whenever this sample falls inside or on the boundary of the given dataset's convex hull.
+Extrapolation occurs when x falls outside of that convex hull.
+One fundamental (mis)conception is that state-of-the-art algorithms work so well because of their ability to correctly interpolate training data.
+A second (mis)conception is that interpolation happens throughout tasks and datasets, in fact, many intuitions and theories rely on that assumption.
+We empirically and theoretically argue against those two points and demonstrate that on any high-dimensional (>100) dataset, interpolation almost surely never happens.

 - Understanding Dataset Difficulty with V-Usable Information. [[paper]](https://arxiv.org/abs/2110.08420) [[code]](https://github.com/kawine/dataset_difficulty)
   - Kawin Ethayarajh, Yejin Choi, Swabha Swayamdipta. *ICML 2022*
   - Key Word: Dataset Difficulty Measures; Information Theory.